 I become a governor in September 2014 as I wanted a deeper insight into the school and wanted to work with other governors to drive the school forward.

 I am a governor to represent my colleagues and the pupils at our school.
-I feel my experience of early years and SEN assists the governing body with making informed decisions affecting our school.
+I feel my experience of Early Years, Key Stage 1 and SEND assists the governing body with making informed decisions affecting our school.
+I am fully committed to all the children and staff at The Lancaster School.
+I want every child to reach their personal goals and to enjoy their learning.

-I was asked to be a governor by a member of staff who I worked with and was a parent governor at the time.
+I was asked to be a Governor by a Parent Governor who I worked with at the time.